vt0r/gopwgen/README.md

 -w                Generate WordPress encryption keys (wp-config.php)

 LENGTH/NUMBER (optional)
--l | length       Password length in characters [ignored for -p and -w] -n | number       Number of passwords to generate [ignored for -p and -w]
+-l                Password length in characters [ignored for -p and -w] -n                Number of passwords to generate [ignored for -p and -w]

 If no length or number are defined (and you haven't changed the code), a default length of 19 and number of 1 will be used.
 ```
-Usage can also be shown by typing `gopwgen h` or `gopwgen help`

 Performance
 -----------